 For most retailers, the optimal range for your stock turn is between 2 and 4.

 A ratio below this level means that items are staying on your shelves too long.
-Storage costs, whether they are on your retail shelves or in your warehouse, are costly.
+Storage costs, whether they are on your retail shelves or in your warehouse, are high.
 It can also be an indication that you are pricing items too high, not marketing well, or have staff underperforming.
 Use this information to help you identify problem areas.

 It may seem like the higher the inventory turnover ratio the better.
-But a getting too high can be an issue.
+But getting too high can be an issue.
 You may be purchasing products in lower quantities than optimal, leading to higher shipping costs and perhaps out-of-stock products.

 The type of retail also changes optimal turnover rates.
 For retailers that sell perishable goods, the stock turnover should be higher.